 03. What is the best way to explore the Old Town starting at Pile Gate?

-Start your visit at Stradun, walk the City Walls, and explore main landmarks like Onofrio’s Fountain and Rector’s Palace.
+Begin your exploration at Stradun before walking the City Walls to see Onofrio’s Fountain and Rector’s Palace.

 04. Is there an entrance fee for Pile Gate?